 14. Leverage the value of your old content

-So from first sight they all sound like they make sense, right?
+So at first sight, they all sound like they make sense, right?

-However it is not all I would just blindly trust and go and edit my content based on.
-Mostly because I know that a machine looks a text a bit differently than we humans and in the same sense doesn’t have the same amount of conceptual understanding of text.
+However, it is not all I would just blindly trust and go and edit my content based on.
+Mostly because I know that a machine looks at a text a bit differently than we humans do, and in the same sense doesn’t have the same amount of conceptual understanding of the text, especially when edited.

-Therefore those points I would like to test out would be point 4 and 10.
+Therefore those points I would like to test out would be points 4 and 10.

-The reason for this is that those two are directly regarding changing the text and the possibly the context of the page.
+The reason for this is that those two are direct regarding changing the text and possibly the context of the page.

-But first lets us take a look at the next article from the above search.
-This time let’s not take a Neil Patel page (to diverse it a bit) and take the #3 result namely the article from Make Traffic Happen.
+But first let us take a look at the next article from the above search.
+This time let’s not take a Neil Patel page (to diversify it a bit) and take the #3 result; the article from Make Traffic Happen.

 Okay, first of all, it must be said that they are a bit biased as they obviously offer courses based on this matter, but let’s take a look anyway.

-The funny thing when both scrolling trough Neil Paten and Make Traffic Happens article is that no where are there mentioned that updating your content could have a negative impact on your rankings.
+The funny thing, when both scrolling through Neil Patel and Make Traffic Happen’s article, is that nowhere are there mentioned that updating your content could have a negative impact on your rankings.